 Step 4 – List Your Boat for Sale

-In addition to several clear photos of your boat, you should provide a detailed description of the condition and features of the vessel and any accompanying motor, trailer, or accessories.
+In addition to several clear photos of your boat, provide a detailed description of its condition and features and any accompanying motor, trailer, or accessories.

 Make sure you include the following information in your post: